 Undergraduate students in the Lynch School may choose to major in Elementary Education, Secondary Education, or Applied Psychology and Human Development.
 All students entering Lynch School undergraduate programs follow a program of study in selected majors and complete Core requirements and electives needed to fulfill degree requirements.

 Elementary Education majors must also complete a second major either in a content area in the Morrissey College of Arts and Sciences, Applied Psychology and Human Development, or in one of three interdisciplinary majors offered through the Lynch School.
-Interdisciplinary majors include American Heritages, General Science, Mathematics and Computer Science, and Perspectives on Spanish America.
+Interdisciplinary majors include American Heritages, Mathematics and Computer Science, and Perspectives on Spanish America.

 Secondary Education majors must also major in a state-approved licensure area.
-These areas include Biology, Chemistry, Geology or Earth Sciences, Physics, English, History, Mathematics, Latin Studies, foreign language, and Classical Humanities.
+These areas include Biology, Chemistry, Geology or Earth Sciences, Physics, English, History, Mathematics, Latin Studies, French, Hispanic Studies, and Classical Humanities.

 All education majors complete three pre-practicum experiences (1 day/week for 10 weeks) and one full practicum experience (5 days/week for 14 weeks) in a variety of classrooms where they mediate theory and practice to develop and provide instruction that enhances the life chances of all children.
 All Elementary and Secondary Education programs lead to endorsement for Initial Licensure in the state of Massachusetts.
 These programs may change in response to state licensure regulations.
-All students seeking licensure in Massachusetts must pass all the appropriate Massachusetts Tests for Educator Licensure (MTEL), regardless of in which state students wish to teach.
+All students seeking licensure in Massachusetts must pass all the appropriate Massachusetts Tests for Educator Licensure (MTEL), regardless of which state students wish to teach in.

 Graduates from Elementary and Secondary Education programs attain positions in public, private, parochial, and charter schools, other education-related fields, and areas that require strong liberal arts, subject matter, and pedagogical preparation and the ability to collaborate with others.